chef/chef-workstation/docs-chef-io/layouts/shortcodes/chef-workstation/ctl_chef_install.md

 <div class="admonition-note-text">

-By default, the cookbook cache is located in `~/.chef-workstation` on macOS / Linux and in `%LOCALAPPDATA%\chef-workstation` on Windows.
+By default, the cookbook cache is located in `~/.chef-workstation` on macOS and Linux, and in `%LOCALAPPDATA%\chef-workstation` on Windows.
-This can be changed by defining the `CHEF_WORKSTATION_HOME` environment variable and setting its value to the desired cache directory.
+Set the location of the desired cache directory by setting the `CHEF_WORKSTATION_HOME` environment variable.

 </div>